Click Here To View Home Page

 The New York Civil Practice Law and Rules (CPLR) gives you the right to sue a government agency for various reasons, and many cases involve Article 78 of the CPLR.

 An Article 78 proceeding is used, among other reasons, when you want to challenge a government agency decision, or force an agency to do something.
 As example, when an agency issues a bad decision about you, usually it can be challenged in court under Article 78.
 Or, the agency might be refusing to issue a decision at all.
-To force the agency to act, you can use an Article 78 proceeding.
+To force the agency to act, you may be able to use an Article 78 proceeding.

 However, you must use all available agency procedures before filing an Article 78.
 This means that any internal agency appeals, or other available appeals, must be used before going to court.
 If those procedures are not used, then you lose the right to file an Article 78.

-Also, you must usually file the Article 78 proceeding within four months of the final agency determination.
+Also, usually you must file the Article 78 proceeding within four months of the final agency determination.
 This means that once the agency has made its final decision about you, an Article 78 must be filed within four months of the date of that decision.
+(There are even shorter time periods with certain cases—sometimes as little as 30 days—but most often the time limit is four months.)

-Additionally, if the deadline date falls on a weekend or legal holiday, the deadline is extended to the next business day.
-As example, if the deadline falls on a Saturday or Sunday, the deadline becomes Monday, unless Monday is a legal holiday, in which case the deadline becomes Tuesday.
+Additionally, pursuant to General Construction Law § 25-a, if the deadline falls on a weekend or public holiday, the deadline is extended to the next business day.
+As example, if the deadline falls on a Saturday or Sunday, the deadline becomes Monday, unless Monday is a public holiday, in which case the deadline becomes Tuesday.

 Whatever the deadline date, as you can see, the Article 78 filing period only is a few months, and if your case is not filed by the deadline then usually you lose the right to go to court.
 This is called being "time barred."
 So it is very important that you contact an attorney as soon as you receive any unfavorable decision from an agency, or as soon as you realize that the agency is refusing to give you a decision.
 This is so you can find out if any agency appeals must be used, and also to make sure that your Article 78 time deadline is not missed.